asciiscry3r/mksscryertower.quest/content/category/2FA_for_servers.rst

     # HostbasedAuthentication
     #IgnoreUserKnownHosts no
     # Don't read the user's ~/.rhosts and ~/.shosts files
-    #IgnoreRhosts yes
+    IgnoreRhosts yes

     # To disable tunneled clear text passwords, change to no here!
     PasswordAuthentication no
-    #PermitEmptyPasswords no
+    PermitEmptyPasswords no

     # Change to yes to enable challenge-response passwords (beware issues with
-    # some PAM modules and threads)
+    # some PAM modules and threads) Needed for OTP.
     KbdInteractiveAuthentication yes
+    AuthenticationMethods publickey,keyboard-interactive:pam

     # Kerberos options
     #KerberosAuthentication no